Stroke: Risk factors

-The most important modifiable risk factors for stroke are high blood pressure and atrial fibrillation although the size of the effect is small; 833 people have to be treated for 1 year to prevent one stroke.
+The most important modifiable risk factors for stroke are chronic uncontrolled hypertension and atrial fibrillation, although the size of the effect is small; 833 people have to be treated for 1 year to prevent one stroke.
 Other modifiable risk factors include high blood cholesterol levels, diabetes mellitus, end-stage kidney disease, cigarette smoking (active and passive), heavy alcohol use, drug use, lack of physical activity, obesity, processed red meat consumption, and unhealthy diet.
 Smoking just one cigarette per day increases the risk more than 30%.
 Alcohol use could predispose to ischemic stroke, as well as intracerebral and subarachnoid hemorrhage via multiple mechanisms (for example, via hypertension, atrial fibrillation, rebound thrombocytosis and platelet aggregation and clotting disturbances).
 Drugs, most commonly amphetamines and cocaine, can induce stroke through damage to the blood vessels in the brain and acute hypertension.
 Migraine with aura doubles a person's risk for ischemic stroke.
 Untreated, celiac disease regardless of the presence of symptoms can be an underlying cause of stroke, both in children and adults.
+According to a 2021 WHO study, working 55+ hours a week raises the risk of stroke by 35% and the risk of dying from heart conditions by 17%, when compared to a 35-40-hour week.

 High levels of physical activity reduce the risk of stroke by about 26%.
 There is a lack of high quality studies looking at promotional efforts to improve lifestyle factors.
 Nonetheless, given the large body of circumstantial evidence, best medical management for stroke includes advice on diet, exercise, smoking and alcohol use.
 Medication is the most common method of stroke prevention; carotid endarterectomy can be a useful surgical method of preventing stroke.

+A recent 2025 reports that women under 50 with a history of pregnancy complications face a higher risk of ischemic stroke.
+Conditions such as hypertensive disorders of pregnancy, gestational diabetes, preterm birth, small-for-gestational-age infants, stillbirth, and miscarriage were more common among stroke patients than those without stroke.
+The risk was especially elevated for strokes linked to large artery disease in women with prior hypertensive disorders, preterm births or small-for-gestational-age deliveries.

 Blood pressure

 High blood pressure accounts for 35–50% of stroke risk.
 Blood pressure reduction of 10 mmHg systolic or 5 mmHg diastolic reduces the risk of stroke by ~40%.
-Lowering blood pressure has been conclusively shown to prevent both ischemic and hemorrhagic strokes.
+Lowering blood pressure has been conclusively shown to prevent both ischemic and hemorrhagic stroke.
 It is equally important in secondary prevention.
 Even people older than 80 years and those with isolated systolic hypertension benefit from antihypertensive therapy.
 The available evidence does not show large differences in stroke prevention between antihypertensive drugs—therefore, other factors such as protection against other forms of cardiovascular disease and cost should be considered.
-The routine use of beta-blockers following a stroke or TIA has not been shown to result in benefits.
+The routine use of beta-blockers following stroke or TIA has not been shown to result in benefits.